prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>BlockDuration controls the size of TSDB blocks produced by Prometheus.
+<p>blockSize controls the size of TSDB blocks produced by Prometheus.
 The default value is 2h to match the upstream Prometheus defaults.</p>
 <p>WARNING: Changing the block duration can impact the performance and
 efficiency of the entire Prometheus/Thanos stack due to how it interacts